IJDykeman/ijdykeman.github.io/_posts/2017-10-16-wang-tile-procedural-generation.markdown

 The first approach I took to creating a tiling from a tile set is to simply start with the entire grid in an undefined state, and to iteratively place a random tile in a location where it is valid, or, if no locations are valid, set a small region on near an undefined tile to be undefined and continue greedy placement.
 The "greedy placement" is the strategy of placing a tile as long as all its edges line up with existing tiles, without regard for whether this placement will create a partial tiling that cannot be completed without removing existing tiles.
 When such a situation arises, and we cannot place any more tiles, we must remove some previously placed tiles.
 But we can't say which are ideal to remove, because if we could solve that problem, we could probably also have solved the problem of placing tiles in a smart way in the first place.
 To give the algorithm another chance at finding a valid tiling for a given area, we set all the tiles around the location that undefined and continue with the greedy placement strategy.
 Eventually, the hope is, a valid tiling will be found, but this is not guaranteed.
 The algorithm will continue to run until a valid tiling is found, which may be forever.
 It has no ability to detect when a tile set is unsolvable.

-There is obviously no guarantee that this algorithm will halt.
+There is no guarantee that this algorithm will halt.
 A simple tile set with two tiles that share no colors would cause this algorithm to loop forever.
 An even simpler case would be one tile with different colors on the top and bottom.
 It might make sense to somehow check for tile sets that cannot produce valid tilings.
 We might say that a tile set is certainly valid if it can tile an infinite plane.
 In some cases it is clearly possible to prove or disprove whether a tile set can tile an infinite plane, but the problem turns out to be undecidable in general.
 Therefore, it is up to the designer of the tile set to create one which can yield a valid tiling.

 This algorithm is unable to find good solutions for the dungeon tile set in the video at the top of this post.
 It performs well on simpler tile sets.
-We would like to solve more complex tile sets where many types of transitions betwen tiles are possible and lots of rules (e.g. roads begin and end at buildings) are encoded.
+We would like to solve more complex tile sets where many types of transitions between tiles are possible and lots of rules (e.g. roads begin and end at buildings) are encoded.
 We need an algorithm that is able to look ahead and take make tile placements while being somehow aware of what options that placement will leave open for future placements.
 This will allow us to efficiently solve complex tile sets.

+### From a constraint satisfaction perspective

+This algorithm is equivalent to a backjumping search.
+At each step, we attempt to assign a single variable.
+If we cannot, we unasign a variable and all the variables which are connected by constraints to it.
+This is called backjumping, which differs from backtracking where we unassign one variable at a time until we can continue making valid assignments.
+In backtracking, we generally unassign variables in the reverse of the order we assigned them, but with backjumping we unassign variables according to the structure of the problem at hand.
+It makes sense that if we can't place any tile at a particular location, we should change the placement of neighboring tiles, since their placement created an unsolvable situation.
+Backtracking may instead cause us to unassign variables that are spatially far away but happened to be assigned recently.

+This search does not employ any local consistency method.
+That is, we make no attempt to place tiles that won't cause an unsolvable situation later on, even as soon as one step of search in the future.
+It may be possible to accelerate search by keeping track of the effects that a placement will have on possible placements a few tiles away.
+Hopefully, this will keep our search from spending so much time undoing its work.
+This is what the next algorithm does.

-## Wave Collapse Tiling
+## Tiling Search with Arc Consistency

 *Maintain a probability distribution over tiles at each location, making nonlocal updates to these distributions when a placement decision is made.
 Never backtrack.*